-If a wedding is in your future plans, you may also want to consider a prenuptial agreement.
+If a wedding is in your plans, you may also want to consider a prenuptial agreement.
 Premarital contracts don’t carry the negative stigma they once did and are used now more than ever.
-A prenuptial agreement can actually contribute to marital satisfaction by defining common financial issues, such as how money should be spent during the marriage and outlining property division in the event of divorce.
+A prenuptial agreement can contribute to marital satisfaction by defining common financial issues, such as how money should be spent during the marriage and outlining property division in the event of divorce.

 Very wealthy individuals and individuals with children from a prior relationship should consider getting a prenuptial agreement.
 Additionally, a prenuptial agreement may appeal to someone who’s been through a stressful divorce or someone with significant debt from which he or she wants to protect a future spouse.

 Often, a prenuptial agreement is the last thing two people in love are considering.
 However, premarital contracts can protect a child’s inheritance or prevent a messy divorce down the road.
 Without a prenuptial agreement, the division of a couple’s assets is left up to the discretion of a judge and Oregon state law.
 Thus, many lawyers recommend prenups to anyone who wants to maintain control of personal assets and property.